zhiyuan8/Docker-Kubernetes-GKE/README.md

 # Kubernetes
+Open-source container orchestration platform, help to mange cotainers at scale.
+- `orchestration` : The process of automating the deployment, scaling, and management of containerized applications.
+    - high availability or no downtime
+    - scalability or high performance
+    - disaster recovery
+- trend from monolithic to microservices architecture.

+## K8s Components
-- pod: This is the basic unit in the k8s.
+- `pod`: This is the basic unit in the k8s.
-- service: Service is used to expose the pod to the outside world.
+- `service`: Service is used to expose the pod to the outside world.
 In service, one typical type is load balancer.
+- `Ingress`: Ingress is used to expose the service to the outside world.
+- `deployment`: Deployment is used to manage the pod.
+It is used to create, update, and delete the pod.
+- `Volume`: Volume is used to store the data.
+It is used to make the data persistent.
+- `StatefulSet`: StatefulSet is used to manage the stateful application.
+- `Secret`: Secret is used to store the sensitive information like password, token, etc.
+- `ConfigMap`: ConfigMap is used to store the configuration information.

 # Docker